wendyverdonk93/docs/content/api/accounts.md

 # Accounts
 <hr class="separator">

-These endpoints are used by partners and primary account holders to perform actions on affiliated accounts.
+Partners and primary account holders use these endpoints to perform actions on affiliated accounts.

 {{% /description %}}